Chartability/POUR-CAF/README.md

 ### Perceivable Failures
 User must be able to easily identify content using their senses: sight, sound, and touch.

 1. CRITICAL: Low contrast on DX elements and text.
 Geometries and large text must have >3:1 contrast against background, Regular text must have >4.5:1.
 Use WebAIM Contrast Tool or dropper contrast tool.
-[Link to Contrast Series notebooks on Observable](https://observablehq.com/@frankelavsky/chartability-contrast-series).
+[Link to Contrast and Color Series notebooks on Observable](https://observablehq.com/@frankelavsky/chartability-contrast-series).
 2. CRITICAL: Text size too small.
 Text (any) must not be smaller than 12px in size.
 3. CRITICAL: Information only available visually (no screen reader/braille support).
 At a minimum test using JAWS + Internet Explorer 11+ and NVDA + Chrome on Windows, VoiceOver + Safari on Mac.
 Must be able to access DX information.
 All annotations, “visually apparent” trends or features, and all major narrative elements must be exposed to screen readers.
 4. Color choice is not “colorblind safe” (inaccessible to people with color vision deficiencies).
 Use Viz Palette or Chroma to test palette.
 Must not have major warnings on either.
+[Link to Contrast and Color Series notebooks on Observable](https://observablehq.com/@frankelavsky/chartability-contrast-series).
 5. Color is the only channel for meaningful information.
 Categorical only: Textures, shapes, or size (for filled elements) or dash patterns (for lines and paths) are required.
+[Link to Contrast and Color Series notebooks on Observable](https://observablehq.com/@frankelavsky/chartability-contrast-series).
 6. Meaningful elements cannot be discerned.
 Primary DX elements must not be obscured by other elements (only a failure if discriminability or separability is required to understand the DX).
 Elements must have at least 1px white space between on “stacked” DXs (like stacked bars or pie DXs where elements “touch”).
 Text (any) must not be obscured or overlapped by any other elements.
+[Link to the "Getting a Better Look" section of the article "Contrast and 'No Use of Color' in Scatterplots"](https://observablehq.com/@frankelavsky/contrast-and-no-use-of-color-alone-in-scatterplots#getting-a-better-look).
 7. Inappropriate use of spacing.
 Too much or too little white space on DXs with intervals (like a bar DX with thin bars and large gaps or vice a versa).

 ### Operable Failures